MiroslavMali/Vampire-Survivor-Clone/README.md

 ## Introduction
-One of my most complex projects so far that I'm really proud of.
-This project is a clone of the popular game "Vampire Survivor."
-It is developed using Pygame library.
-The goal is to survive waves of enemies and score as high as possible.
+One of the most complex projects I've made so far, and one I'm really proud of, is this clone of the popular game 'Vampire Survivor.'
+Developed using the Pygame library, the goal is to survive waves of enemies and achieve the highest possible score.

 ## Key Features